mckeeh3/akka-typed-java-cluster-sharding/README.md

 Start node 9 on port 2559, management port 8559, HTTP port 9559
 ~~~

-Wait for a few moments for the cluster nodes to start then use the following command to open the cluster sharding viewer.
+Wait for a few moments for the cluster nodes to start, then use the following command to open the cluster sharding viewer.

 ~~~bash
 $ ./akka cluster viewer 2